 Allan Desmond Weigh was laid to rest in Hawarden (St. Deniol’s) Churchyard on the, I think, the 10th or the 17th November 1943, see the Parish Register below.
 This source gave the clue about another memorial, his address on the Register was South Kyme, Lincs.

-As well as Allan Desmond being remembered on the Hawarden WW2 War Memorial where his name had been put forward by his family, he is also remembered in South Kyme where the Aircraft cashed.
-That family had suffered the loss of a loved one in two world wars.
+Sadly Allan Desmond was not remembered on the Hawarden WW2 War Memorial, but he is remembered in South Kyme where the Aircraft cashed.
+The family had suffered the loss of a loved one in two world wars.

 Please click on this link to see the Memorial to the Crew.
 I believe on the 20th May 2011.